zhudotexe/kani/docs/advanced.rst

 2. The user is using the :func:`.chat_in_terminal` development utility
 3. The message was provided to an engine that does not support the class (e.g. an image part in a text-only model).

-The default behaviour is to transform the part to a Python-esque representation of its data and log a warning.
+The default behaviour is to transform the part to a Python-esque representation of its data (e.g.
+``<ThoughtPart data="...">``) and log a warning.
 You can override this method to specify the canonical string representation of your message part.

 .. code-block:: python